OutlierFinance/outlierfinance/_drafts/rrsp-beats-tfsa-for-early-retirees.md

 ## Case 3 - TFSA

 With the TFSA, $7,500 will be available after taxes have been paid each year.
 Growth and withdrawals will be totally tax free.
 Each year's withdrawals will be exactly $9,000.

+- why this post
+    - prev post looked at single contribution and single withdrawal
+    - this post looks at regular contributions and regular withdrawals
+    - should this get moved out of the "Comparison" section?
+- can we do different math to show the max we could withdraw from each and never run out?
+    - RRSP + TFSA and/or all three combo case might show something interesting
+- final results
+    - RRSP has highest instant after tax value and lasts longest at increased withdrawal levels (confirm that last bit with data)
+    - because the typical use case for these accounts is small amounts in and out, RRSP does what it does best really effectively
+- high savings rate = lower tax rate at withdrawal time
+- always confirm the math for your particular situation